 The artist will want to negotiate a ‘sunset clause.’
 Sunset clauses specify that even if the artist is making money from a contract originally entered into during the term of the agreement, the manager will not receive a commission after the termination of the agreement.
 Or at least receive less than his full commission.

 “Following the commission term, artist shall pay manager’s commission (“post term commission”) with respect to artist’s gross earnings, as and when collected, derived from term products, term services and pre-term products as follows:

 Post-Term Years Consultant’s Commission

-Sunset clauses reward managers for their work during the term of the agreement and at the same time afford the artist the ability to sign with another manager and avoid paying two full commissions.
+Sunset clauses reward managers for their work during the term of the agreement.
+And at the same time, they allow the artist to sign with another manager and avoid paying two full commissions.

 Who Collects the Money

-Many good managers do not want to collect the money and be required to prepare accounting statements to an artist because that can be a big job in itself.
-These managers would prefer generating opportunities.
+Many good managers do not want to collect the money and be required to prepare accounting statements to an artist.
+It’s a really big job, and these managers would prefer generating opportunities.
 The artist in turn may not feel completely comfortable relying on the manager to pay him.
-A good alternative, at least when the artist is making significant income, is for the parties to mutually approve a third party “business manager” (usually a certified accountant) who can collect and accurately account to both the artist and the manager.
+A good alternative, at least when the artist is making significant income, is for the parties to mutually approve a third party ‘business manager’.
+This is usually a certified accountant who can collect and accurately account to both the artist and the manager.

 Other Important Terms and Issues

 Power of attorney: Some managers will ask for the right to enter into agreements on behalf of an artist.
 The artist may wish to give the manager the right to sign agreements on their behalf.
 But only after the manager consults with him and he is apprised of terms of any agreement and accepts the contract.